meyer-lab-cshl/meyer-lab-cshl.github.io/_pages/research.md

         <p>
-        Within the thymus, T cell progenitors known as thymocytes interact with thymic epithelial cells to select for T cells with functional T cell receptors (positive selection) and against T cells that bind strongly to self-antigens (negative selection).
-The negative selection process that induces central tolerance largely depends on antigen presentation in the thymic medulla.
-Medullary thymic epithelial cells (mTECs) express nearly all peripheral antigens, representing essentially all tissues of the body.
-This phenomenon is termed promiscuous gene expression.
+        Within the thymus, T cell progenitors known as thymocytes interact with thymic epithelial cells to select for T cells with functional T cell receptors and against T cells that bind strongly to self-antigens.
+        The latter, negative selection process that induces central tolerance largely depends on antigen presentation in the thymic medulla.
+Medullary thymic epithelial cells express nearly all peripheral antigens, representing essentially all tissues of the body.
         T cells that react to these peripheral self-antigens are removed to ensure that no autoimmune responses occur.
         There are many open questions regarding this extraordinary process, from the molecular factors responsible for this promiscuous gene expression, to the tissue-level